How my adoption process works.

 4. Now comes the waiting....

-I open up adoption requests at about 5 weeks old and my standard size babies are ready to go home at 8+ weeks old.
+I open up adoption requests between 5-8 weeks old and my standard size babies are ready to go home at 8+ weeks old.
 I will generally let people reserve (claim their babies and pay the deposit) at 7 weeks old or so.

 NOTE: I always choose my keepers/holdbacks first.
 Sometimes this is easy and quick, some litters take me longer.
 It really is a process and I can't give an exact time.